Sunday, March 25, 2012

 Nominated for an Academy Award in 2008, the documentary tells its story largely through the eyes of Reverend Samuel “Billy” Kyles, who was on the balcony when King was killed.
 Former NAACP Executive Director Dr. Benjamin Hooks; Maxine Smith, a one-time Executive Secretary for the NAACP’s Memphis Branch; and Taylor Rodgers, a sanitation worker who was involved in the strike and had marched with King and Kyles, also appear.

+As visitors walk through the museum, they take a chronological journey through the United States’ civil rights history, starting with the first arrival of slaves here in 1619.
 An exhibit about Rosa Parks, who in December, 1955 challenged racial segregation in Montgomery, Alabama by refusing to give up her bus seat to a white man, is housed inside of a bus from that period that museum visitors can climb aboard (the bus that Parks was actually riding is in the Ford Museum in Detroit).

 Visitors can see the interior of Room 306—as well as the balcony itself—through transparent plastic.